umputun/reproxy/README.md

 Both HTTP and HTTPS supported.
 For HTTPS, static certificate can be used as well as automated ACME (Let's Encrypt) certificates.
 Optional assets server can be used to serve static files.
 Starting reproxy requires at least one provider defined.
 The rest of parameters are strictly optional and have sane default.

+Examples:
-Example with a static provider:
-`reproxy --static.enabled --static.rule="example.com/api/(.*),https://api.example.com/$1"`
+ - with a static provider: `reproxy --static.enabled --static.rule="example.com/api/(.*),https://api.example.com/$1"`
-Example with an automatic docker discovery:
-`reproxy --docker.enabled --docker.auto`
+ - with an automatic docker discovery: `reproxy --docker.enabled --docker.auto`

 ## Install